-The Non-Profit Board Student Internship Program is a great way for you to learn how boards operate, to develop leadership and decision-making skills, and to get engaged in their communities.
+The Non-Profit Board Student Internship Program is a great way for you to learn how boards operate, to develop leadership and decision-making skills, and to get engaged in your communities.
 You will be paired with a non-profit board and mentor in the Edmonton community for the academic year.

 The Non-Profit Board Student Internship Program is organized in collaboration with the Community Service-Learning (CSL) in the Faculty of Arts.
 This internship meets the non-credit opportunity requirement for the Certificate in Community Service-Learning.

 All current U of A undergraduate and graduate students, both full-time and part-time, are welcome to apply.
 Students should have successfully completed 2 years of post-secondary education by the internship start date.

 This unpaid internship consists of three activities that will require 50-60 hours in total over the course of 8 months from September to April.

 - A series of six workshops: Organized by the U of A Career Centre and delivered by volunteers, most of whom are from the Government of Alberta Board Development Program, workshops provide training and discussion of key aspects of non-profit boards.
 Topics include: understanding financial statements, developing policies, board decision-making, and more.